ris8z/2brain/2_notes/todo/2024-09-29_thingstodo.md

     - [ ] back end with flask/express?

 # workflow
+- [ ] get the coping work in tmux diocane
-- [ ] copying in nvim should copy to the clipboard
+- [x] copying in nvim should copy to the clipboard
 - [ ] swap ctl and capslock (must work also in tmux)